The Pledge of Allegiance

 That is the kind of nation that I can cheerfully and wholeheartedly support.
 We must ask ourselves how close that image aligns with the realities of our nation today.
 Those who truly pledge their allegiance to the flag and the national ideal of good government that it represents are pledging themselves to pursue those policies in government and society which will bring us closer to the ideal represented by the flag, the one where there are 50 sovereign states which, together with the sovereign citizens of the nation, work together to promote liberty and justice for all.

-4 replies on “The Pledge of Allegiance”
+4 responses to “The Pledge of Allegiance”

 I’ve never understood why we pledge allegiance to a piece of cloth.